Nobody ever wants to be the keynote speaker at the annual convention of the Society for Sufferers of Chronic Freudian Slip Syndrome. I wonder why?

-The Star Trek: Enterprise episode "A Night in Sickbay" had Archer doing this in front of T'Pol, since it was implied he had feelings for her (but he only seemed to feel thatfeel those have those feelings in that episode and be hinted at in others.
+The Star Trek: Enterprise episode "A Night in Sickbay" had Archer doing this in front of T'Pol, since it was implied he had feelings for her.

 One Kids in the Hallskit, involving a businessman asking his secretary to write a letter for him, takes this to the point of complete incoherence.
 He is unable to speak five words without mentioning breasts in some way, and eventually forms a sentence made almost entirely of words for breasts.

 The Fawlty Towers episode "The Germans" combines this with Ignore The Disability: Basil implores Polly not to "mention the war" to a group of German guests, then proceeds to invoke the trope while talking with them himself.

 Basil: Do you wish to eat now?
 Or would you like to have a drink before the war...-NING!
 That trespassers will be tied up with piano wire- Sorry, Sorry!

 Interviewer: From the world of the theatre we turn to the world of dental hygiene.
 No, no, no, no. From the world of the theatre we turn to the silver screen.
 We honour one of the silver screen's outstanding writer-dentists... writer-directors, Martin Curry who is visiting London to have a tooth out, for the pre-molar, er... premiere of his filling, film next Toothday—Tuesday, at the Dental Theatre...
 Film Theatre.
 Martin Curry talking to Matthew Palate—Padget!